zapabug/ZapSliggers/README.md

-# Klunkstr 🎮 - Nostr Artillery Fun!
+# Zapsliggers 🎮 - Nostr Artillery Fun!

-Klunkstr is a 2-player space artillery game built on Nostr.
+Zapsliggers is a 2-player space artillery game built on Nostr.
 Challenge your friends, lob projectiles around planets, and maybe win some sats!

 We're using React, Vite, TypeScript, Matter.js for physics, and NDK for all things Nostr.
 It's designed mobile-first, so play anywhere!